Xing-CHEN18/Xing-CHEN18.github.io/_posts/2023-04-16-Project:-Introduction-of-the-forward-forward-method-by-Geoffrey-Hilton.md

 ---
 published: true
 ---
 Here's a nice video about interview of Geoffrey Hilton on his new Forwarad Forward algorithm, which I am currently working on based on his preliminary research.
 This interview is pretty cool as it shows us how a great idea was generated: thousands of times of trying, large amount of reading, consistent curiosity and explorations... and also hard working.
 "To have a great idea have a lot of them!"
-As Thomas Edison said,
+As Thomas Edison said.

 Video link: [https://www.youtube.com/watch?v=NWqy_b1OvwQ&t=1612s](https://www.youtube.com/watch?v=NWqy_b1OvwQ&t=1612s)